-Teaching: Planning What to Teach
+Teaching: Planning

 In this course you will learn how to plan what to teach in your community language school.
 You will learn different levels of planning, from 'big picture' for a whole year, to individual lessons.